mekowalski/todo-mvc/NOTES.md

 -Does it impact my URLs? '/lists/1'

 # Step 3: Add Items to a List
+-come back to Refactor Views into Partials and Helpers once TodoMVC 2 is completed -TodoMVC 2 is: Lists have Items, i'll be able to add Item piece(MVC)

 Believe there are 5 total TodoMVC stages to complete 1.Assets and Managin Lists